Yexiaoxing/mailman-on-aws/00-EC2-init.md

 The Z shell (zsh) is a Unix shell that can be used as an interactive login shell and as a powerful command interpreter for shell scripting.
 Zsh can be thought of as an extended Bourne shell with a large number of improvements, including some features of bash, ksh, and tcsh.

+First, you need to set a password for current user

+    sudo passwd

 Run

     sudo apt-get install zsh